Open source email app published on F-Droid

 What Tutanota does to guarantee maximum security

 We at Tutanota make sure that the Tutanota application does not address other applications and does not load and execute external code from other services.
-Instead of relying on other services like Google Captcha, we prefer to build our own open source solution.

 We use code from other open source libraries in Tutanota, but these are statically coded into our application, and we make sure that these applications can not load code.
 To protect your privacy to the maximum, we have implemented the following measures: